 As mentioned above, there far fewer customizations in a condo so if all the other similar units are selling for X don’t expect yours to sell for why without there being a good reason.
 Having heavy duty nails on your deck, extra beautiful vanity mirrors, and a new master bedroom toilet is not great reasons for expecting more money.

 One thing you need to understand is the fact that condos are far easier to value than custom homes.
 The typical condo development only has a handful of designs.
 This makes putting a value on a unit far simpler.
 Using comparable sales data is far easier when you do not have to make a significant amount of adjustments based on custom amenities or even the characteristics of a lot.

 Get Your Condo FHA Mortgage Approved

 This one may be difficult but it will be well worth the effort if you can pull it off.
 There is a type of financing run by the Federal Housing Administration that is known as an FHA mortgage.
 The benefit of an FHA mortgage is the fact it allows a borrower to come up with only a 3.5% down payment.

-It is in fact one of the most popular forms of financing.
-By not having the ability to get a buyer who wants to purchase using this type of financing you eliminate a lot of qualified buyers.
-This should matter to you, because without FHA approval, your condo remains unavailable to a significant number of buyers ready and willing to give you the money you want for your place.
-There are a significant number of buyers who have great incomes but have not saved a large enough down payment for conventional financing.
+It is, in fact, one of the most traditional forms of financing.
+By not having the ability to get a buyer who wants to purchase using this type of funding you eliminate a lot of qualified buyers.
+This should matter to you, because without FHA approval, your condo remains unavailable to a significant number of customers ready and willing to give you the money you want for your place.
+There are a large number of buyers who have great incomes but have not saved a large enough down payment for conventional financing.

 Stage Your Condo Properly